-The Mystic Ranger District has two prescribed burns planned for this season which include Silver Mountain and Long Draw.
-Silver Mountain lies wholly within the northern section of the Battle Creek Fire footprint; this project will most likely take a couple of seasons to complete.
-Long Draw encompasses all of the old Medicine Mountain prescribed burn areas as well as some new ground to the East and West.
+The Mystic Ranger District has two prescribed burns planned for this season which include Long Draw and Victoria.
+Victoria Rx can be found just north of Victoria Lake, off of Sheridan Lake Road.
+This project will most likely take a couple of seasons to complete.
+Long Draw encompasses all of the old Medicine Mountain prescribed burn areas as well as some new ground to the east and west.
 It will most likely take multiple seasons to complete.
-These areas have been identified and cleared for treatment utilizing direction from the National Fire Plan, Mitchell Environmental Impact Statement (EIS), Upper Spring Creek EIS, and the Calumet EIS.
+These areas have been identified and cleared for treatment utilizing direction from the National Fire Plan, Prairie Environmental Impact Statement (EIS) and Upper Spring Creek EIS.